-Strengths:
+• Strengths:

-- ✓ Being the oldest and biggest University in the Union Territory of J&K; - ✓ Having a portfolio of a wide variety academic programmes at undergraduate, Postgraduate, and professional programmes; - ✓ Sufficient and high quality infrastructure available for curricular, co-curricular and extra-curricular activities - ✓ high quality affordable degree programmes consisting of both traditional and modern meeting needs of all; - ✓ unique academic capabilities in science, computer science, engineering, business and management, social science, law, humanities, and health sciences, as well as interdisciplinary research and scholarship; - ✓ highly qualified faculty having excellent research output and capacity to make it to the new frontiers in their chosen areas of specialisation; - ✓ Implementation of NEP-2020 at UG level - ✓ Excellent Library and information resources; - ✓ Strong Information technology and Support System - ✓ Three Satellite campuses offering educational opportunities to the students of far off places at their door steps; - ✓ large group of accomplished alumni holding highest position both in the country and abroad across all professions be it; politics, beaurcracy, judiciary, corporate sector, academics, entrepreneurship public policy and administration.
+- ✓ The University's presence in two divisions of the State-Kashmir and Ladakh; - ✓ undergraduate, Post-graduate, and professional programmes; - ✓ high quality, affordable degree programmes; - unique academic capabilities in science, computer science and engineering, business and management, social science, law, humanities, and health sciences, as well as interdisciplinary research and scholarship; - ✓ significant faculty research output and capacity; - ✓ Excellent Library and information resources; - ✓ Strong Information technology and Support System - ✓ three campuses with different strengths; - ✓ large group of accomplished alumni.

-Weaknesses:
+• Weaknesses:

-- ✓ Slow progress in in meeting the challenges towards resistance to change; - ✓ inadequate awareness of the importance of responding quickly and decisively to strategic opportunities and threats; - ✓ low on proactiveness - ✓ Disproportionately more than the requires ratio of non-teaching to teaching staff, thus pushing establishment expenses beyond acceptable levels; - ✓ traditional and static administrative system;
+- ✓ Resistance to change; - ✓ inadequate awareness of the importance of responding quickly and decisively to strategic opportunities and threats; - ✓ growth in 'unavoidable' operating costs; - ✓ Traditional and static administrative system; - ✓ poor intra-University communication; - ✓ a focus on competition vs. collaboration within the University; - ✓ overlapping/redundant academic programmes; - ✓ insufficient support from alumni and private donors;

-- ✓ poor intra-University communication; - ✓ a focus on competition vs. collaboration within the University; - ✓ overlapping/redundant academic programmes; - ✓ insufficient support from alumni and private donors; - ✓ relatively low levels of public awareness regarding the University and lack of a comprehensive strategy for enhancing public perception and support.
+✓ relatively low levels of public awareness regarding the University and lack of a comprehensive strategy for enhancing public awareness and support.